taylormck/GoogleTestExample/README.md

 How to use gtest on the CS machines
 -----------------------------------
-Gtest is already installed on the CS machines, and will run without any trouble.
+Gtest is already installed on the public UTCS machines, and will run without any trouble.
 Now, technically speaking, a custom version *should* be compiled for each project, as certain compilation options can give redefinition problems, but for everything within the scope of this class, the precompiled binaries should work.